The Best Pattern Makers Paper and Alternative Affordable Options.

 It is perfect if you need help to align your patterns or fabrics.

-But in general, the thickness is not that great to write or draw on it.
-And if you want to erase something it will break very easily.
+But in general, the thickness is not that great for writing or drawing on it.
+And if you want to erase something, it will break very easily.

 TISSUE PAPER